Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 If the user wants to delete this post they click delete.
 The user is redirected to the posts page and the post should not be shown - yes

-If a not logged in user tries to access the delete page via url they are redirected to login page - yes
+If a not logged in user tries to access the delete page via url they get 403 forbidden error - yes

 #13 feedback messages